openphacts/OPS-Knime/README.md

 The source code of the plugins are in the folder "OPS-Knime" folder which can be checked out as a java project in Knime-Eclipse.

+The source of the metanodes is in the 'metanodes' directory

 TODO
 -------------
 * more nodes